rovingpen/path-of-the-kings/chapter-11.md

 Pathetic little man.
 He looked down on women, yet he bet the future of his entire craft on one of them.

 No more.
 As soon as he lowered his guard she would gut him and be done with it.
 She didn't want to die, but it was a preferable option to the alternative.
 Besides, even if he died there was still a chance for her to make it.
-She'd just have to find a proper place and....
+She'd just have to find a proper place and...

 Her line of thought was interrupted when the door opened and the hateful man walked in.